qmonmous/Blog-Gatsby.js/src/content/ml-workflow.md

 - data points that fall outside of 1,5*IQR above the 3rd quartile and below the 1st quartile.
 - data points that fall outside of 3 standard deviations, using z-score.

+Once again keep in mind that it won't work for every data.
+Let's say we have minimum values of 0.
+Using IQR would remove them.
+Now what if we are working on a number of trips?
+People who have never traveled won't be legit outliers for sure.
+Try to stick to the context while removing outliers.

 ```python
 #Delete univariate outliers using sigma-clipping operations
 quartiles = np.percentile(df['feature'], [25, 50, 75])